tomcadene/vanityviewer/README.md

 yourModel.castShadow = true;
 yourModel.receiveShadow = true;
 ```

+## Live demo
+A live demo is present at https://tomcadene.com/projects/vanityviewer.html.
 ## Usage:
 Examples and documentation on how to use the viewer in various scenarios, such as in art showcases or online retail environments.